Rays vs. Yankees MLB Betting Odds, Trends & Prediction

 Can the Rays win the game outright as money-line road underdogs?

-The Tampa Bay Rays are 48-49 straight up this year.
-Tampa is 4-6 straight up in their last 10 games.
-The Rays are 45-52 ATS this season.
+The Tampa Bay Rays are 49-49 straight up this year.
+Tampa Bay is 5-5 straight up in their last 10 games.
+The Rays are 46-52 ATS this season.

 Rays vs. Yankees Game Matchup and Betting Odds